matthiasnoback/service-integration-workshop/README.md

 # Getting started

-Clone this project.
+1. Clone this project.
 Make sure you have `docker` and `docker-compose` installed on your host machine.

-Run:
+2. Create an empty `.env` file in the root directory of the project.
+3. Then, run:

+    ```
     docker-compose pull
+    ```

-When the Docker images have been pulled, you should first install project dependencies using Composer:
+4. When the Docker images have been pulled, you should first install project dependencies using Composer:

+    ```
     ./composer.sh install
+    ```

-Follow the general advice from the [php-workshop-tools README](https://github.com/matthiasnoback/php-workshop-tools) about setting the correct environment variables and configuring PhpStorm. **Don't skip this step!**
+5. Follow the general advice from the [php-workshop-tools README](https://github.com/matthiasnoback/php-workshop-tools) about setting the correct environment variables and configuring PhpStorm. **Don't skip this step!**

-To make integration with [Stripe](https://dashboard.stripe.com/test/dashboard) and [Pusher](https://dashboard.pusher.com/) work, create accounts for these services.
-Copy `.env.dist` to `.env` and paste your API keys in there.
+6. To integrate with [Stripe](https://dashboard.stripe.com/test/dashboard) and [Pusher](https://dashboard.pusher.com/), create accounts for these services.
+Copy the contents of `.env.dist` to the `.env` you just created and paste your API keys in there.
 For Pusher, you should first create an "app".

-Then you can finally run:
+7. Then you can finally run:

+    ```
     docker-compose up -d
+    ```

 # Useful UIs